Raphhh/samurai/README.md

 #### Install a specific module

-To install any module, you must specify the package you want to add.
+To install any module you want, you must specify its package.

 ```console
 $ samurai module install <module_name> <vendor/package> [<version>] [<description>] [<source>]
 ```

+Tne `module_name` is just a shortcut you will use in the module actions.
+Choose any name you want.

 For example, if you want to load the git module: